Nerdvanarepair/Generateur_MdP/README.md

 Anglais :

     Unzip the file, open it
-    Open "Generateur.py" with Python' IDLE and press F5 to launch
+    Open "Generateur.py" with Python's IDLE and press F5 to launch